velapartners/moneyball-v1/README.md

 ## Description

-A startup classifier that decides whether a given startup will be successful.
+A startup classifier that predicts whether a given startup will be successful.
 Uses two datasets of successful and unsuccessful companies that Vela Partners have provided.

 ## Methodology